 TD Ameritrade (AMTD) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the online brokerage had gained 3.91% over the past month.
-This has outpaced the Finance sector's gain of 3.63% and lagged the S&P 500's gain of 6.9% in that time.
+Heading into today, shares of the online brokerage had gained 6.32% over the past month, outpacing the Finance sector's gain of 4.26% and lagging the S&P 500's gain of 7% in that time.

 AMTD will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AMTD to post earnings of $0.90 per share.
-This would mark a year-over-year decline of 14.29%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.40 billion, down 10.33% from the year-ago period.
+The company is expected to report EPS of $0.90, down 14.29% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.40 billion, down 10.33% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.59 per share and revenue of $5.76 billion, which would represent changes of -13.08% and -4.24%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for AMTD.
+It is also important to note the recent changes to analyst estimates for AMTD.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.44% higher.
-AMTD is currently a Zacks Rank #1 (Strong Buy).
+AMTD currently has a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that AMTD has a Forward P/E ratio of 10.59 right now.
-For comparison, its industry has an average Forward P/E of 13.75, which means AMTD is trading at a discount to the group.
+Looking at its valuation, AMTD is holding a Forward P/E ratio of 10.69.
+This represents a discount compared to its industry's average Forward P/E of 14.5.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.